near/near-roc-components/README.md

 ## Troubleshooting

-If you're having trouble getting `dev:components` to run inside of the `bos-web-engine` folder, please check out the [Hot Reload Troubleshooting](https://github.com/near/bos-web-engine/blob/main/packages/hot-reload-server/README.md#troubleshooting) section.
+If you're having trouble getting `dev:components` to run inside of the `react-on-chain` folder, please check out the [Hot Reload Troubleshooting](https://github.com/near/react-on-chain/blob/main/packages/hot-reload-server/README.md#troubleshooting) section.

 If you're seeing an `EADDRINUSE: address already in use` error, you can try quitting all `node` processes and attempt running the `dev` and `dev:components` commands again: